A discussion document

 Research from the allergist Dr David Freed implicates lectins as a major dietary factor.(16) This is particularly relevant if there is accompanying arthritis, especially rheumatoid arthritis, but the sensitivities can be to many different products.
 In others, it may be dairy, or wheat (or gluten), or sulphites among others.

 I believe that the food industry is partly responsible for the increase in FMS, with heightened immune systems reacting to the tampering of our foods.
-Gluten is traditionally always the “fall-guy”, but in my experience, unless there is coeliac disease it is our modified wheat, or cow milk products or sulphites, salicylates, amines that is more commonly at fault.
+Gluten is traditionally always the “fall-guy”, but in my experience, unless there is coeliac disease, it is our modified wheat, or cow milk products or sulphites, salicylates, amines that is more commonly at fault.
 You can take someone brought up on a dairy farm on fresh milk, move them to the city, change the milk and produce symptoms.
 You may be intolerant of wheat in Australia, but ok in Europe.

 Dynamic ultrasound demonstrates where some of the veins are compressed- axillary/subclavian, popliteal, iliac and renal.
 It is most likely that it is the triggering of the baroreceptors on these vessels that cause the problems, so even partial compression may cause symptoms.
 Thoracic outlet syndrome is increasingly being recognized clinically as a major cause of symptoms, but there are no scans at all available that will confirm or debunk the baroreceptor signalling theory.
 Only at present in clinical observation and heart rate variability can this be seen.
 But it remains uncertain if it is the impact on the vessels/tissues in the axillae, or the drive through the anterior scalene to pull on the C3 vertebra impacting on the brainstem.

 But the theories become academic anyway.
 Management remains the same – work out the drivers, remove the ones we can, and control the immune response.
 I think people can be overwhelmed by the vast array of inflammatory things that are activated, and the biochemical changes that come with the underlying genetic stuff, and try to supplement their way out of it all.
 There are many practitioners struggling to get on top of these problems, but seem to “fix” on one source.
 I have no doubt I have not worked out all the processes, but the improvement in the patients looking in these directions provides at least a light for people in whom the future has appeared very grim.